flutter/website/animations/shared-element-transitions/index.md

 <aside class="alert alert-info" markdown="1">
 **Show me the code!**

-Each of the following examples demonstrates a radial transition.
+Each of the following examples demonstrates a radial transformation.
 This guide describes the first example.<br><br>

 [radial_transition](https://github.com/flutter/website/tree/master/_includes/code/animation/radial_transition)
-: A radial transition as described in the Material motion spec.
+: A radial transformation as described in the Material motion spec.

 [basic_radial_transition](https://github.com/flutter/website/tree/master/_includes/code/animation/basic_radial_transition)
-: A radial transition with a simple destination route&mdash;it has no Scaffold, Card, Column, or Text.
+: A radial transformation with a simple destination route&mdash;it has no Scaffold, Card, Column, or Text.
   This basic example, provided for your reference, isn't described in this guide.